 - "Masculine, Feminine or Androgynous?"
 Not for Women Only.
 WNBC 1976 hosted by Polly Bergen and Frank Fields, produced by Madeline Amgott.
 Online at: www.kinseyinstitute.org/library/jeannehoff.html.

 - Becoming Jeanne…A Search for Sexual Identity.
 NBC 30 June 1978.
-Online here.
 Jeanne Hoff interviewed by Lynn Redgrave and Frank Fields.
-Online at: www.kinseyinstitute.org/library/jeannehoff.html.
+Was online at: www.kinseyinstitute.org/library/jeannehoff.html which is now Archived.

 - Jeanne Hoff.
 "Multiple personality disorder?"
 The Journal of clinical psychiatry, 48(4), Apr 1987.